csantanapr/tutorial-tekton-argocd-pipeline/README.md

 # Tutorial for Tekton and ArgoCD Integration

-This tutorials shows the concept of seperation of concerns in DevOps.
+This tutorial shows the concept of seperation of concerns in DevOps.
 The project is setup in 3 repos (not all teams will have write access to all of them)
 - This git repo only contains the pipeline setup
   - https://github.com/csantanapr/tutorial-tekton-argocd-pipeline